 One way to water your orange tree is in the sink.
 This way water can flush through the pot before you drain it from the soil.
 The base of the pot should never sit in water.
-See our citrus watering page for more in-depth watering information.

 4. Don't Forget To Pollinate

 When your calamondin tree starts to bloom, it’ll need to be pollinated.
 Using an electric pollination tool helps move the pollen from each flower on the plant.